avishagmoshe/MySQL/README.md

 # MySQL

-Working progress - not done
+Working progress - not done.

 This repository represent a small practice on sql skills.